HPT 101: Lesson 6: The Origin of Limestone

 No template page needed for this video.

 NOTE: I’ve mentioned this once before in a previous lesson, but I will again point out that the ITB textbook doesn’t give any explanation of where the carbon was coming from to create the CaCO3 in the subterranean chamber.
-For now, we can assume that there was either carbon dioxide present in the water, or else there was a mineral source not previously mentioned, such as the pillars being made out of diamond, which is pure carbon and is the strongest substance we know of.)
-Bear in mind that theories inevitably get fine-tuned (or discarded) as time goes on.
+For now, we can assume that there was carbon dioxide present in the water of the Great Deep.
+Carbon was listed as one of the chemical elements found in the hot water at the bottom of the Kola Superdeep Borehole and also the superdeep borehole in Germany.

 Suggested activities for this lesson: